LSD Misuse: Effects, Risks & Addiction

 LSD Effects

-sought out for its hallucinogenic properties, LSD is most used by teens and young adults attending concerts, raves, and visiting nightclubs.3 People also use LSD recreationally for its mind- and mood-altering effects, and for the purpose of experiencing emotional or spiritual revelation or breakthrough.5 However, LSD effects are unpredictable and can be influenced by the dosage taken.5 Effects vary due to factors as well, such as a person’s age, sex, personality, mood, and more.5
+Sought out for its hallucinogenic properties, LSD is most used by teens and young adults attending concerts, raves, and visiting nightclubs.3 People also use LSD recreationally for its mind- and mood-altering effects, and for the purpose of experiencing emotional or spiritual revelation or breakthrough.5 However, LSD effects are unpredictable and can be influenced by the dosage taken.5 Effects vary due to factors as well, such as a person’s age, sex, personality, mood, and more.5

 Side effects of LSD may include:2